recasmir/tekmanApp/README.md

 * Clone the repository locally `git clone https://github.com/recasmir/tekmanApp.git`.
 * Run `npm install` to install the node modules.
 * Run `ng serve` and navigate to `http://localhost:4200/` or run `ng serve -o` for the app to open directly on the browser.
+* To view it as a tablet format, press F12 and choose iPad as responsiveness.

 ## Code scaffolding